 The Fiesta ST and Focus ST have been hyped up by automotive journalists since they came.
-The Fiesta specifically has been praised for being one of the most fun hot hatches to ever come out.
-The Focus ST is also very fun, but with a slightly more grown-up attitude.
+We praise the Fiesta ST, in particular for being one of the most fun hot hatches ever.
+The Focus ST is also fun, but with a slightly more grown-up attitude.
 If you’re in the market for a hot hatch, but can’t decide between the two, you’re not alone.
-In this short article, we’re going to help you decide which one is better for you.
+In this short article, we will help you decide which one is better for you.

 Ford equipped the Fiesta ST with a 1.6L engine paired with a KP39 turbocharger from Borg Warner.
 This tiny little turbocharger will produce around 21psi of boost which is actually quite a lot for a production car.
 This allows the Fiesta ST to produce a claimed 197 horsepower and 202 lb-ft.
 Dyno tests prove the Fiesta ST actually produces closer to 250 lb-ft of torque.

 The Focus ST, on the other hand, is equipped with a 2.0L engine paired with a K03 turbocharger which is also from Borg Warner.
 The turbocharger is small compared to other 2.0T engines, but larger than the KP39.
 That K03 turbocharger produces about 16psi of boost, but many owners report closer to 19psi.
 This allows the Focus ST to produce 250 horsepower and 250 lb-ft.

 Ford uses these tiny turbochargers for a reason: low-end torque.
 These tiny little turbos make max boost at a very low RPM which makes the car feel much faster than it actually is.
 For the Fiesta ST, with a tune installed we regularly saw 23+ at 2,200 RPM.
-The larger turbocharger on the Focus ST does have some room for increasing boost, whereas the Fiesta ST turbocharger is pretty close to the limits from the factory.
+The larger turbocharger on the Focus ST has room for increasing boost, whereas the Fiesta ST turbocharger is pretty close to the limits from the factory.

 Focus ST: 1